chgebhardt/picam_sync_neuro/README.md

 🔗 References & Acknowledgments

 This project was inspired by various open-source tutorials and resources.
-They are acknowledged via the links to See ACKNOWLEDGMENTS.md for full credits.
+They are acknowledged via the links in the README.